 Does Turning Off Radiators Save Money?

 We’re all worried about the rise in our heating bills, which shows no sign of slowing down.
-In fact, from October they’re expected to rise again when the energy cap limit is raised to £3,238.
+In fact, from October 2024, the new energy price cap is set at £1,717 per year for a typical household who use electricity and gas and pay by direct debit – an average increase of 10% (year on year).
 As you’d expect, many householders are worried about the impact of these price rises and are looking for ways of reducing heating bills.

 If you have rooms in the house which you rarely use, it makes sense to turn the radiators off and close the doors when you don’t need the room.
 There’s probably only one disadvantage in doing so, which is the damp problem.